-And lead the soul of earth to higher things,

-He too must carry the yoke he came to unloose;

-He too must bear the pang that he would heal:

-Exempt and unafflicted by earth's fate,

-How shall he cure the ills he never felt?

-He covers the world's agony with his calm;

-But though to the outward eye no sign appears

-And peace is given to our torn human hearts,

-The struggle is there and paid the unseen price;

-The fire, the strife, the wrestle are within.
+- And lead the soul of earth to higher things, - He too must carry the yoke he came to unloose: - He too must bear the pang that he would heal: - Exempt and unafflicted by earth's fate, - How shall he cure the ills he never felt? - He covers the world's agony with his calm; - But though to the outward eye no sign appears - And peace is given to our torn human hearts, - The struggle is there and paid the unseen price; - The fire, the strife, the wrestle are within.

 Maybe this is the secret of Panditji, that while he gave us peace and understanding and love, within his heart he was grappling with these forces which cause human pain and suffering.
-Maybe this is what widened has left us a gift of incredible value, and that is the gift of grief.
-We now can understand, at least to some degree, the true meaning of sadhana.
+Maybe this is what widened his understanding and gave him his boundless compassion for us and which consoled us in our need.